EvolutionaryNeuralCodingLab/reptiLearn/docs/getting_started.md

 This should install all the necessary Python dependencies.

-### Build the UI webapp
+### Build the Web UI

 - Install [Node.js](https://nodejs.org/en/)

-- Run the following in a terminal window pointing to the `reptilearn` directory to install node.js dependencies and build the webapp:
+- Run the following in a terminal window pointing to the `reptilearn` directory to install node.js dependencies and build the Web UI:

 ```bash
 cd ui